< Expand the Menu to access our Tree Identification Pages

 Tree-Heath Trochocarpa laurina

-Tree Waratah Alloxylon pinnatum Other names: Dorrigo Oak
+Tree Waratah (NSW) Alloxylon pinnatum Other names: Dorrigo Oak

-When growing on nutrient rich soils and competing for available sunlight the Tree Waratah has the potential to reach 20m in height.
+When growing on nutrient rich soils and competing for available sunlight, the Tree Waratah has the potential to reach a height of 20m.
 It prefers to grow under a canopy of taller trees within cooler types of rainforests at higher altitudes (Image 1).
 The bark on older trees is hard, finely rough in texture and greyish brown in colour (2).
 Stunning flowers are a vivid pink to deep red colour and form arrangements referred to as corymbs.
 Flowering period lasts from spring to late summer (3).
-On saplings the attractive foliage consists of pinnate compound leaves with mostly 7 leaflets, these can also be present on coppice shoots emerging from the base of older trees (Image 4 & 5).
-Mature trees have simple leaves (not shown), which are; up to 15 cm long, lanceolate (lance-shaped) with entire margins or deeply lobed, dark green, glossy and rather stiff in texture.
+On younger trees the attractive foliage consists of pinnate compound leaves with mostly 7 (up to 11) leaflets, these can also be present on coppice shoots emerging from the base of older trees (Image 4 & 5).
+Mature trees have simple leaves (shown in image 3), which are; up to 14cm long, lanceolate (lance-shaped) with entire or deeply lobed margins, dark green, glossy and rather stiff in texture.
 Venation shows widely spaced and raised laterals on the upper leaf surface.
 Distribution: NSW mid-north coast to southern Qld.

 Tropical Kurrajong Brachychiton diversifolius Other names: Northern Kurrajong

 The genus Brachychiton is known for having beautiful and unusual flowers, the related Flame Tree (B. acerifolius) is a standout example.